Cuba-Junky

 Pinar del Rio Province Information

-First thing everybody mention are those weird looking mountains around Vinales area, called "Mojotes" In between them the beautiful fields (vegas), in these fields the best tabaco plants of the world are growing.
+First thing everybody mention are those weird looking mountains around Vinales area, called "Mogotes" In between them the beautiful fields (vegas), in these fields the best tabaco plants of the world are growing.

 Most of this plantation work happens by hand, from cutting the leaves till the making of cigars.
 On these plantations you will notice a lot of triangle houses without windows, these "Bohios" are used for the drying of the tabaco leaves surrounded by palm trees